What is Calcium?

 Because there are so many types of calcium supplements, it’s best to follow the label directions.

-Calcium needs vitamin D in order to be absorbed.
-The body stores vitamin D as a result of exposure to sunlight, consumption of some foods like egg yolks, and/or supplements.
+Calcium needs vitamin D to be absorbed.
+Your body stores vitamin D because it’s exposure to sunlight, consumption of some foods like egg yolks, and supplements.

 The Bottom Line

 There is no question that calcium is of utmost importance to our ability to live our best lives.
-While dairy products are a great source of the mineral, many people cannot or choose not to have them.
-Some dark leafy greens and other plant-based foods contain smaller amounts, but again, these foods often don’t make their way onto people’s plates often enough.
+While dairy products are a substantial source of the mineral, many people cannot or choose not to have them.
+Some dark leafy greens and other plant-based foods contain smaller amounts, but again, these foods rarely make their way onto people’s plates often enough.

-The great news is that calcium supplements have a strong history of safety and effectiveness if used as directed.
-Calcium serves many important functions and your body will usually have access to the amount it needs — but at the expense of your bones.
+The splendid news is that calcium supplements have a strong history of safety and effectiveness if used as directed.
+Calcium serves many essential functions, and your body will usually have access to the amount it needs — but at the expense of your bones.
 To be active, strong and mobile, do yourself a favor and check your calcium intake.